 The Associate of Arts degree is a two-year program designed to meet requirements for students intending to earn a bachelor's degree at Brewton-Parker or to transfer to another senior college or university upon completion of study at Brewton-Parker.
-The Associate of Arts degree is awarded for the successful completion of the core requirements.
+The Associate of Arts degree is awarded for the successful completion of the requirements found on page 24.